 His recent collection, “Italian Silent Cinema: A Reader” (John Libbey, 2013), was the winner of the Southwest Popular and American Culture Association’s 2015 Peter C. Rollins Book Award in the category of Film and Television.
 It was also “Shortlisted and Highly Commended” for the Kraszna-Krausz Foundation’s Best Moving Image Book Award, 2014 and a Finalist for the 2013 Richard Wall Memorial Award, Theatre Library Association (New York).

-Translated into French, Spanish, Italian, and Slovenian, his work has been supported by the Michigan Society of Fellows, Consiglio Nazionale delle Ricerche, Fondazione Bellonci, the Radcliffe Institute for Advanced Studies at Harvard, and the American Philosophical Society.
+Translated into Chinese, French, Romanian, Spanish, Italian, and Slovenian, his work has been supported by the Michigan Society of Fellows, Consiglio Nazionale delle Ricerche, Fondazione Bellonci, the Radcliffe Institute for Advanced Studies at Harvard, and the American Philosophical Society.

 He is currently Associate Editor of the The Journal of Italian Cinema and Media Studies and co-editor (with Richard Abel and Matthew Solomon) of the book series Cinema Cultures in Contact, published by the University of California Press.